-Derivatives are recorded in the consolidated balance sheet on a net basis by counterparty when a legal right of set-off exists.
+Derivatives are recorded in the consolidated balance sheet on a net basis by the counterparty when a legal right of set-off exists.
 The following tables present information with respect to the fair values of derivatives reflected in the consolidated balance sheet on a gross basis by transaction.
-The tables also present information with respect to gains and losses on derivative positions reflected in the Consolidated Statements of Comprehensive Income (Loss) or in the Consolidated Balance Sheets, as a component of Accumulated other comprehensive loss.
+The tables also present information with respect to gains and losses on derivative positions reflected in the consolidated statements of comprehensive income (loss) or in the consolidated balance sheets, as a component of accumulated other comprehensive loss.

-Asset Derivatives Liability l Liability Derivatives December 31, 2022 December 31, 2021 December 31, 2022 December 31, 2021 Derivative Balance Sheet Location Fair Value Fair Value Fair Value Fair Value Derivatives desi gnated as hedging instruments Interest rate swaps Current portion of financial instruments - Fair value 193 7 8,884 Financial instruments - Fair Value, net of current portion 1,382 5 8,656 Subtotal 193 1,389 5 17,540
+Asset Derivatives Liability Derivatives December 31, 2023 December 31, 2022 December 31, 2023 December 31, 2022 Derivative Balance Sheet Location Fair Value Fair Value Fair Value Fair Value Derivatives desig gnated as hedging instruments Interest rate swaps Current portion of financial instruments - Fair Value 193 Interest rate swaps Financial instruments - Fair Value, net of current portion 5 Subtotal = 193 = 5